What a Home Warranty Actually Covers (The Foundation)

 Does a home warranty cover smart home devices?

 Standard home warranties do not cover standalone smart home devices such as video doorbells, smart speakers, security cameras, or smart locks.
 Coverage is focused on the mechanical and electrical components of major built-in appliances and home systems.
-Some providers offer electronics protection add-ons that can extend coverage to certain smart devices — but these must usually be purchased separately.
+Some providers like American Home Shield and Liberty Home Guard offer electronics protection add-ons that can extend coverage to certain smart devices, but these must be purchased separately and typically have their own claim limits.

 Will my home warranty cover a smart thermostat like a Nest or Ecobee?